 - c.
 The Board shall allow ten (10) days from an acceptance of an offer under Article C.5.6.b for the teacher to commence teaching duties, provided that, where the teacher is required to give a longer period of notice to another employer, the period shall be extended to two (2) weeks plus reasonable travel.
 The Board may grant an extended period prior to commencement of teaching duties. - d.
 A teacher's right to re-engagement under this clause is lost: - i. if the teacher elects to receive severance pay under Article C.5.5; - ii. if the teacher refuses to accept a second position offered except as affected by Article C.5.4.d; - iii. if the teacher accepts a continuing appointment in another school district, or - iv. if a period of two (2) years elapses from the date of termination under this article and the teacher has not been re-engaged. - e.
-A teacher on the re-engagement list is responsible for keeping the office of the Superintendent of Schools informed of changes in name, address, telephone number and qualifications. - f.
+For the purpose of Article C.5.6.d.ii above, only refusing a position in which the teacher has the necessary qualifications, equal to at least 80% of the continuing position that they had before being laid off constitutes a refusal. - f.
+A teacher on the re-engagement list is responsible for keeping the office of the Superintendent of Schools informed of changes in name, address, telephone number and qualifications. - g.
 Upon temporary re-engagement, a teacher shall retain their former recall status even though the recall assignment may be for a specified term and/or for an amount of employment different from the recall status.
-This permits the Board to employ teachers on the recall list in temporary assignments without jeopardizing the teacher's right to recall otherwise contained in this clause. - When a teacher on the recall list accepts a temporary assignment, the period of recall under C.5.6.d will be extended by the length of the temporary assignment. - g.
+This permits the Board to employ teachers on the recall list in temporary assignments without jeopardizing the teacher's right to recall otherwise contained in this clause.

+When a teacher on the recall list accepts a temporary assignment, the period of recall under C.5.6.d will be extended by the length of the temporary assignment.

+h.
 A teacher re-engaged under the terms of this clause assumes the seniority accrued prior to termination.